 Doctor of Nursing Practice Program

 The majority of coursework will be asynchronous.
 Synchronous activities will be scheduled by the faculty in advance.
-Working with practice partners in health care agencies/organizations, students will apply knowledge and skills gained from coursework to their practice settings.
-These practice experiences will build on the strengths of the Master’s advanced nursing practice curriculum, while transitioning students to the doctoral level.
+Working with practice partners in health care agencies/organizations, often at sites where students are employed, students will apply knowledge and skills gained from coursework to their practice settings.
+Practice experiences are integral to students’ achievement of advanced nursing practice competencies at the doctoral level.

 A hallmark of Vanderbilt’s practice doctorate is the successful completion of a DNP project that demonstrates the synthesis of the student’s experiences.
 The DNP project will embrace learning from both coursework and practice application.
-The DNP project will be reviewed and evaluated by members of the student’s DNP project team, led by a member of the Vanderbilt School of Nursing faculty with doctoral preparation and who is actively engaged in practice relevant to the student’s topic of interest.
+The DNP project will be reviewed and evaluated by members of the student’s DNP project committee, led by a member of the Vanderbilt University School of Nursing faculty with doctoral preparation and who has practice and/or academic experiences relevant to guiding the student’s project.
 Successful completion of a DNP project demonstrating the synthesis of the student’s coursework and practice application culminates in a final manuscript and oral presentation.